fortestpurps/spoofy-show/README.md

 [![Video](readme_img/spoofy-video.jpg)](https://www.youtube.com/watch?v=q6wCIXFtSf0?vq=hd1080)

+### NOTE: This video is outdated, but still accurate enough to use for the general setup.

 ## First Time Setup:

 The following two steps and spotify authorization only have to happen once.
 After that, you can start the app by running `node spoofy.js` or `_startSpoofy.bat`.